celestiaorg/docs/nodes/celestia-app-multisig.md

 # Multisig

-Celestia inherits support for Multisig accounts from the Cosmos SDK.
+Celestia inherits support for multisig accounts from the Cosmos SDK.
 Multisig accounts behave similarly to regular accounts with the added requirement that a threshold of signatures is needed to authorize a transaction.